denniszielke/phoenix/challenges.2.md

 # Kubernetes 101 Challenge
 > For scheduling applications consisting of multiple containers you typically use an orchestrator.
-Kubernetes is an orchestrator and in this chapter you will set up a Kubernetes cluster in Azure Container Services (ACS) and an Azure Container Registry (ACR) to store your images.
+Kubernetes is an orchestrator and in this chapter you will set up a Kubernetes cluster in Azure Kubernetes Service (AKS) and an Azure Container Registry (ACR) to store your images.
 >## Here's what you'll learn:
-> - How to set up a Kubernetes Cluster with Azure Container Services
+> - How to set up a Kubernetes Cluster with Azure Kubernetes Services
 > - How to access the cluster with the commandline command "kubectl"
 > - Get to know the basic command set of "kubectl"
 > - Understand the concept of pods and services and how they come together